apache/beam/website/www/site/content/en/case-studies/seznam.md

 [Euphoria API](https://beam.apache.org/documentation/sdks/java/euphoria/)
 (a fast prototyping framework developed by Seznam), contributing to the Apache Beam open source community.

-The Apache Beam abstraction and execution model allowed Seznam to robustly scale their data processing, provided the flexibility to write the business logic just once and keep freedom of choice between runners.
+The Apache Beam abstraction and execution model allowed Seznam to robustly scale their data processing.
+It also provided the flexibility to write the business logic just once and keep freedom of choice between runners.
 The model was especially valuable for pipeline maintainability in complex use cases.
 Apache Beam helped overcome memory and compute resource constraints by reshuffling unevenly distributed data into manageable partitions.
-Thus, Apache Beam reduced on-premises data center costs for Seznam’s petabyte-sized core business workloads.
 </div>
 <div class="clear-nav"></div>